MobiusSync/mobiussync.github.io/privacy.markdown

 **Updated 26-Nov-2020**

 The **Möbius Sync** app doesn't collect any data about you.
 There are no ads and no analytics (other than the standard Apple App store analytics).
-Syncthing itself is also very privacy and security conscious - see [https://docs.syncthing.net/users/security.html](Syncthing Security Principles).
+Syncthing itself is also very privacy and security conscious - see [Syncthing Security Principles](https://docs.syncthing.net/users/security.html).

 In future we plan to enable the standard Syncthing anonymous usage report on an opt-in basis.
 This policy will be updated when that happens.